Before going over our updated list of recommended best forex brokers for 2023, here are a few steps to help you choose the right broker for you.

-If you’re looking to deposit funds instantly and thus – start trading straight away, it might be best to use a broker that supports debit/credit cards or an e-wallet like PayPal.
+If you are looking to deposit funds instantly and thus – start trading straight away.
+It might be best to use a broker that supports debit/credit cards or an e-wallet like PayPal.

 🥇 Trading Commissions

-Although a number of forex brokers operating in the UK trading space allow you to buy and sell currencies on a commission-free basis, this won’t always be the case.
-If you’re using an established broker, it’s likely that you will be charged a variable rate on every trade that you make.
+Although a number of forex brokers operating in the UK trading space allow you to buy and sell currencies on a commission-free basis, this will not always be the case.
+If you are using an established broker, it is likely that you will be charged a variable rate on every trade that you make.

 For example, if the forex broker charges 0.2% in trading commissions, and you purchase £1,000 worth of GBP/USD, then you will pay £2.
 If you then closed your GBP/USD trade when it was worth £1,200, you would again be charged 0.2% – which would amount to £2.40 in commission.

-For example, if the spread of EUR/USD was 2 pips, this means that your trade would need to increase in value by at least 2 pips just to break even.
-As the spread is one of the most important metrics to look out for when choosing a new broker, we’ve listed a quick example below to clear the mist.
+For example, if the spread of EUR/USD was 2 pips.
+This means that your trade would need to increase in value by at least 2 pips just to break even.
+As the spread is one of the most important metrics to look out for when choosing a new broker.
+We have listed a quick example below to clear the mist.

 🥇 Number of Forex Pairs